aMustardSandie/aMustardSandie/README.md

-- 👋 Hi, I’m @aMustardSandie
+👋 Hi, @aMustardSandie here.

-- I’m looking to collaborate on agents & algorithmic trading
+Anything & Everything

 <!---
 aMustardSandie/aMustardSandie is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.